 The city is known for its Hakata Ramen or Tonkotsu Ramen.
 You can get a creamy pork bone broth with thin ramen noodles anywhere in the city.
 And since Fukuoka is udon noodle’s birthplace, you must try a bowl or two because it is oh-so-delicious!

-Besides soup noodles, try other culinary delights such as motsunabe (hot pot with beef offal), mizutaki (hot pot with local jidori chicken), fresh squid sushi, mentaiko (spicy pollock roe), Hakata Amaou strawberries and wash it all down with local sake.
+Besides soup noodles, try other Fukuoka food including as motsunabe (hot pot with beef offal), mizutaki (hot pot with local jidori chicken), fresh squid sushi, mentaiko (spicy pollock roe), Hakata Amaou strawberries and pair all your meals with delicious local sake.

 Best things to do in Fukuoka

-- Try the Shiromaru Classic Hakata Ramen at Ippudo, a famous ramen restaurant in Fukuoka
+- Try the Hakata Ramen at Ippudo, a famous ramen restaurant in Fukuoka

 - Sample other local Fukuoka delights like motsunabe, mizutaki and mentaiko